 As a courtesy to others, we ask all attendees to switch off their mobile phones, or utilize the vibration alert function.

 As we rely exclusively on Electronic File & Media Interchange, we do not make hard copies of papers or presentations for Session Attendees.
-During sessions we provide an IEEE 802.11b Wireless LAN for use by all members where attendees have access to all electronic session documentation.
-Subsequently, all public documents are archived on this web site soon after each session.
+Documents are available on the public documentation server throughout the meeting.

 The following are highly recommended for the most efficient exchange of information between members.